 Abdominal Pain is a very concerning symptom as it could indicate internal bleeding.
 Further, if you have any large areas of deep purple bruising, fainting spells, or feel dizzy, these could be symptoms as well.
 It is not uncommon for internal bleeding to go undiscovered for several hours or days after an auto accident.
 It is important to understand that internal bleeding is a life-threatening condition.
 If you suspect that you’re suffering from internal bleeding, it is of vital importance that you receive urgent treatment from emergency personnel.

 Numbness can indicate Whiplash Associated Disorder.
 While many people think that whiplash always causes shoulder pain or neck pain, it is important to realize that this isn’t always the cause.
 Numbness, which is defined as a lack of sensation or a tingling feeling, can indicate damage to the nerves of the spinal column.
 When diagnosing whiplash, the type of auto accident is also taken into consideration.
-For example, an estimated 1 in 5 people who are the victims of a rear end car accident suffer from whiplash, though often times the symptoms are delayed.
+For example, an estimated 1 in 5 people who are the victims of a rear-end car accident suffers from whiplash, though oftentimes the symptoms are delayed.

 Neck and Shoulder Pain is another symptom to be on the lookout for following an auto accident, as this is yet another key sign of whiplash and one of the most commonly experienced injuries due to an auto accident.
 While some car accident victims will experience neck and shoulder pain right away, for others, these symptoms can take days or even longer to kick in.
 If you begin to notice neck and shoulder pain symptoms, a thorough and accurate diagnosis such as the one we provide rapidly here at the Stridewell Same-Day Spine Clinic is absolutely essential.